DiogoNunesDev/FireRisk_Prevention_System/README.md

 # SkyBlaze: AI-Powered Wildfire Risk Analysis 🌲🔥

-**SkyBlaze** is an AI-driven project designed to analyze aerial images and identify wildfire risk zones.
+**SkyBlaze** is an AI-driven project designed to analyze aerial images and identify fire risk in properties.
 This project demonstrates the application of advanced deep learning techniques for wildfire prevention and management.

 ---